ARM-software/ethos-n-driver-stack/README.md

 2. Build the Ethos-N NPU kernel module.

     _Note: By default, the kernel module is built for an NPU running in Secure mode.
 If Non-secure mode is required, add the `EXTRA_CCFLAGS=" -DETHOSN_NS"` flag to the following make commands.
-It is not possible to use a kernel module built for Non-secure mode with an NPU running in Secure mode._
+If TZMP1 mode is required, add the `EXTRA_CCFLAGS=" -DETHOSN_TZMP1"` flag to the following make commands.
+Please see the above [Secure mode and TZMP1](#secure-mode-and-tzmp1) section for more details._

     How you compile the driver affects how you build the Ethos-N NPU kernel module: